What happens if I receive a council tax bill and don't pay it?

 - correspondence from a court

 - notice that a liability order has been made against you

 - notice of a bailiff’s warrant

-or you have already been visited by bailiffs, contact a Welfare Adviser in the Advice and Counselling Service immediately for advice.
 A Welfare Adviser can explain your options and can usually help you to contact the local authority or the court as appropriate.
-It is very important that you don’t ignore the situation as help is available.
+Although you may be feeling very anxious about court proceedings or the bailiffs visiting, it is important that you don’t ignore the situation and be reassured that help is available.